Who Wants to Be a Millionaire? (Ugandan game show)

 Who Wants to Be a Millionaire? is a Ugandan game show based on the original British format of Who Wants to Be a Millionaire?.
 The show is hosted by Alan Kasujja.
 The main goal of the game is to win USh 25 million (about US$10,000) by answering 15 multiple-choice questions correctly.
-The show is broadcast from January 31, 2011 to 2012.
+The show was broadcast from January 31, 2011 to 2012.
 It was shown on the private TV station NTV Uganda.